papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

       \mu_{\text{final}} = \frac{\sum \mu_{W_i, \text{bilat}} \cdot \frac{1}{\sigma^2_{W_i}}}{\sum \frac{1}{\sigma^2_{W_i}}}

-.. note:: Why Variance-Weighted Averaging?

-   Instead of selecting a single window that minimizes variance (a "hard" selection), this algorithm uses the inverse of the local variance as a weight to combine all side windows.
-This "soft-selection" approach allows the filter to prioritize windows that align with local edges while still incorporating information from neighboring regions.

 Karis Averaging for Motion Vectors
 ----------------------------------

-In temporal upsampling, "pulsation" occurs when a filter's choice jumps abruptly between different windows across frames.
-A standard minimum-variance selection can be too sensitive to noise, causing these sudden jumps.
+In temporal upsampling, "pulsation" occurs when a filter's selection jumps abruptly between different windows across frames.
+A standard minimum-variance selection can be highly sensitive to noise, causing these sudden temporal discontinuities.

-To mitigate this, we implement a technique similar to Karis averaging.
-While Karis averaging typically uses pixel brightness to prevent over-brightening, we use the sum of pixel variances to infer stability.
-This ensures that the contribution of each side window is proportional to its local stability, leading to much smoother and more coherent upsampled motion vectors.
+To mitigate this, we implement a technique inspired by Karis averaging.
+While standard Karis averaging uses pixel brightness to prevent over-brightening, this implementation uses the sum of pixel variances to infer local stability.
+This ensures that the contribution of each side window is proportional to its stability, resulting in smoother and more coherent upsampled motion vectors.

 Using Image Pyramids
 --------------------

-A multilevel scheme uses an image pyramid for recursive upsampling.
-Rather than performing a single large upsampling step, the algorithm increases resolution in multiple stages (e.g., :math:`2 \times 2` at each step).
+A multilevel scheme employs an image pyramid for recursive upsampling.
+Instead of a single-step upsampling operation, the algorithm increases resolution incrementally (e.g., in :math:`2 \times 2` stages).

-At each level of the pyramid, the adaptive side-window bilateral filter is applied to the current resolution.
-This recursive refinement prevents aliasing artifacts and reduces the computational cost compared to a single-step high-resolution filter.
+At each pyramid level, the adaptive side-window bilateral filter is applied to the current resolution.
+This recursive refinement minimizes aliasing artifacts and reduces the overall computational cost compared to a single-step high-resolution filter.

 Multilevel Adaptive Side-Window Bilateral Upsampling
 ----------------------------------------------------

-The technique builds upon bilateral upsampling using the following:
+The proposed technique integrates the following components:

-- **Adaptive Weighting**: The filter's range parameters are adjusted based on local image variance.
+* **Adaptive Weighting**: Dynamically adjusts the filter's range parameters based on local image variance.
-- **Side Window Filtering**: Evaluating multiple shifted windows and selecting the one that best aligns with the target pixel.
+* **Side Window Filtering**: Evaluates multiple shifted windows to identify the one that best aligns with the target pixel.
-- **Image Pyramids**: Recursive upsampling to reduce computational cost.
+* **Image Pyramids**: Employs recursive upsampling to optimize computational efficiency.

 .. code-block:: hlsl
    :caption: Variance-Weighted Adaptive, Multilevel, Side-Window Bilateral Upsampling